-EDLT 770A Cognition, Learning, and Technology (3)
+EDLT 770 Learning Theory, Design, and Technology (3)

-This course focuses on cognitive, constructionist theories of learning as applied to formal and informal settings for learning and development of expertise.
-Special attention is given to the role of technology in designing for learning.
+The course focuses on cognitive, constructionist theories of learning as applied to formal and informal settings for learning and development of expertise.
+It reviews learning theories and introduces design thinking, big data, and data-driven learning systems to advance traditional instructional and learning design practices with technology.